 As a rural parish it is recognised the majority of the area falls within open countryside.
 It is recognised there is a need to provide a level of flexibility to support rural diversification, however any development should have regard to the character of the area and residential amenity.

-Design and other requirements for employment and community development are contained in other policies of this Neighbourhood Plan and the Design Code for Mavesyn Ridware.
+Design and other requirements for employment and community development are contained in other policies of this Neighbourhood Plan and both the Design Code for Mavesyn Ridware and the Lichfield District Design Code.